Vrijeshwari/Smartchess/README.md

-# Chess AI Game Opponent
+# SmartChess - AI Game Opponent

 ## Project Overview
 This project is a web-based chess game with an AI opponent and user analytics.
-It combines a modern JavaScript frontend with a Python Flask backend to deliver an interactive chess experience, player profiling, and Elo prediction.
+It combines a modern, modularized JavaScript frontend with a Python Flask backend to deliver an interactive chess experience, player profiling, and Elo prediction.
+The application has been refactored for better maintainability and enhanced responsive design.

 ## Features
 - **Play Chess in Browser:** Interactive chessboard UI with move history, captured pieces, and new game/reset options.
+- **Modularized Frontend:** JavaScript and CSS are organized into dedicated `js` and `css` directories for improved code structure and maintainability.
+HTML pages are in the `pages` directory.
-- **AI Opponent:** Backend uses Stockfish engine (if available) or a custom Adaptive AI (minimax with profiling) to play against the user.
+- **AI Opponent:** Backend uses the Stockfish engine (if available) or a custom Adaptive AI (minimax with profiling) to play against the user.
 - **Player Profiling:** The AI adapts its strategy based on the user's playing style (aggressive, defensive, balanced).
 - **Elo Prediction:** After each game, the backend can predict the user's approximate Elo rating using a machine learning model (Linear Regression) trained on user game data.
 - **Game Data Storage:** User game results (result, blunders, centipawn loss, moves) are stored in a CSV file for analytics and model training.
+- **Responsive Design:** The UI dynamically adjusts to various screen sizes (desktop, tablet, mobile) ensuring a consistent and playable experience across devices.
+- **Optimized Performance:** AI move generation and feedback response times have been significantly reduced for a smoother user experience.

 ## Technologies Used
 ### Frontend
-- HTML, CSS, JavaScript (`index.html`, `style.css`, `script.js`)
+- HTML (modularized in `pages/`), CSS (modularized in `css/`), JavaScript (modularized in `js/`)
 - Dynamic chessboard rendering and move handling
+- Responsive design with multiple breakpoints for optimal viewing on desktop, tablet, and mobile.

 ### Backend
 - Python Flask (`backend/app.py`)